-My first online course launched in 2004 so I have a lot experience in this field.
+My first online course launched in 2004 so I have a lot of experience in this field.
 I recognize the features you need along with the pitfalls of this business.
 The online course platform you choose must make it easy for you to offer your course and maintain it over time.
 I only review products I believe in and LifterLMS definitely fits into that category.

 In addition to using LifterLMS, I contacted their customer support and asked questions to see how they responded.
-You can rest assured this review is based on actual use of the product.
+You can rest assured this review is based on the actual use of the product.

 What is LifterLMS?

 As mentioned, LifterLMS is a WordPress LMS plugin.
 WordPress is a popular content management system that in addition to running blogs, is often used to run entire websites.

 With a WordPress LMS plugin, you can also run your entire course through WordPress.
 That way, everything runs through one system … WordPress.

 LifterLMS is one of the best LMS plugins for WordPress.
 It can help you turn your WordPress site into a highly professional platform for delivering online courses to students.